Home Bookmakers Tips Bonuses

 Bettors can find esports betting odds for everything from regional league matches to the biggest international tournaments such as the League of Legends World Championship or Counter-Strike Majors.

-According to industry estimates, online esports betting generated around $2.5 billion in revenue in 2024.
-Although the official data for 2025 is not out yet, the number could be estimated at around $2.8 billion.
-At the same time, the global betting turnover is already at $20-25 billion per year.
+According to industry estimates published by SiGMA, online esports betting generated around $2.5 billion in revenue in 2024.
+Although the official data for 2025 is not out yet, SiGMA estimates it at around $2.8 billion.

 Esports betting revenue

 The number of people placing bets on esports has also surged dramatically.
-In 2024 alone, roughly 74.3 million users worldwide participated in esports betting, compared to just 21.9 million bettors in 2017.
+In 2024 alone, roughly 74.3 million users worldwide participated in esports betting, according to SiGMA, compared to just 21.9 million bettors in 2017.

 Prize pools and major tournaments driving interest

-According to industry data, more than $270 million in total prize money was awarded across esports tournaments in 2025.
+According to Esports Charts, more than $270 million in total prize money was awarded across esports tournaments in 2025.
 That is a 15% increase compared to 2024.
 The size of these prize pools often reflects the scale of the event itself.

 In some cases, prize pools have been boosted directly by the gaming community.
 A famous example comes from Dota 2, where a portion of in-game microtransactions contributed to the prize fund of The International.
 This crowdfunding model led to record-breaking totals.
 The culmination was The International 2021, which featured a prize pool of roughly $40 million.
 The figure grew so large partly because The International 2020 was cancelled due to COVID-19, which allowed player contributions to accumulate over a longer period.